ekoontz/dag-unify/README.md

 ## `:fail` within maps

-In any map, if any key's value is equal to `:fail`, the entire map is equal to `:fail`.
+In any map, if any key's value is equal to `:fail`, the entire map is equal to `:fail` from the point of view of unification.
 For example, the following map, despite its complicated structure:

 ```